Functional Safety Viewpoint

 The QP/C Framework component shall be implemented in the ISO C11 programming language, which has the following properties recommended by [IEC 61508-3] C.4.5:

-Because of the undesired properties listed above, according to IEC 61508-3 Table C.1 reproduced below, the full C programming language is NR (not recommend) for SIL 3.
+Because of the undesired properties of the full ISO C standard, according to IEC 61508-3 Table C.1 reproduced below, the full C programming language is NR (not recommend) for SIL-3.
 However, C with subset, coding standard, and use of static analysis tools is HR (highly recommended).
 Therefore this architectural specification for the suitable programming language necessarily includes architectural specification SAS_QP_PL_03.| Programming language | SIL 3 | |

 |---|---|---|